SwetaMallick01/Online-Store-Sales-Analysis/README.md

 4. Age-Based Sales Insights: Age Group ( 30-49) Max contribution - 50%
 5. Top 3 channels: The channels with the highest sales volumes are Amazon, Flipkart and Myntra.

-## Conclusion
+## Recommendations
-Targeted Marketing: Target women ( 30-49 ) age group living in Maharastra, Karnataka, and UP.
+Target women ( 30-49 ) age group living in Maharastra, Karnataka, and UP.
 Implement loyalty programs that cater to the spending habits offering rewards/offers/coupons on Amazon, Flipkart and Myntra to increase the sales.